grattan/R_at_Grattan/docs/Style_guide.md

 For spacing rules around `if`, `for`, `while`, and `function`, see [the Tidyverse guide](https://style.tidyverse.org/syntax.html#parentheses).

-## Short lines and line indentation
+## Short lines, line indentation and the pipe `%>%`

 It's tedious -- yes -- but short lines and consistent line indentation can help make reading code much easier.
 If you are supplying multiple arguments to a function, it's generally a good idea to put each argument on a new line - hit return after the comma, like in the `rename` and `filter` examples below.
 Indentation makes it clear where a code block starts and finishes.

-Using pipes (`%>%`) instead of nesting functions also makes things clearer.[^The pipe is from the `magrittr` package and is used to chain functions together, so that the output from one function becomes the input to the next function.
+Using pipes (`%>%`) instead of nesting functions also makes things clearer.^[The pipe is from the `magrittr` package and is used to chain functions together, so that the output from one function becomes the input to the next function.
 The pipe is loaded as part of the [`tidyverse`](#tidyverse).]
 The pipe should always have a space before it, and should generally be followed by a new line, as in this example:

 **Good: short lines and indentation**